sota70/steganography/README.md

 # Space Replacing Steganography
-This is a script that allows you to hide secret message in other text file.\n The script breaks secret message down to binary level then replace the binary with 2 different spaces\n then put them in other text file which is called cover file.\n
+This is a script that allows you to hide secret message in other text file.
+The script breaks secret message down to binary level then replace the binary with 2 different spaces then put them in other text file which is called cover file.

 # Usage
 python3 text_steg.py [hide | seek] [options]